 The web-based “pinboard,” which launched almost two years ago, barely got a mention on Silicon Valley news sites until six months ago, when early adopters suddenly realized that a site with millions of monthly users had sprung up almost unnoticed by the tech press.

-didn’t take the usual route of Web-based startups: romancing early adopters and technology journalists before attempting to “cross the chasm” to mainstream adoption.
-Instead, Pinterest grew a devoted base of users -- most of them female -- who enjoy “pinning” items they find around the Web.
+That’s because Pinterest didn’t take the usual route of Web-based startups: romancing early adopters and technology journalists before attempting to “cross the chasm” to mainstream adoption.
+Instead, Pinterest grew a devoted base of users – most of them female – who enjoy “pinning” items they find around the Web.
 While clothing, home decor and recipes dominate the site, inspirational quotes and humor are also